List of college baseball career coaching wins leaders

 This is a list of college baseball coaches by number of career wins.
 This list includes coaches who have won at least 1,100 games at the NCAA and NAIA levels.
 Mike Martin, the former head coach of Florida State, tops the list with 2,029 career wins.
 The highest winning percentage in the group belongs to Don Schaly, former head coach of Marietta, with an .812 career winning percentage.

+After Paul Mainieri and South Carolina parted ways during the 2026 season, Bobby Halford of William Carey (NAIA) became the active wins leader with 1,416 wins.
+The active NCAA wins leader across all divisions is John Schaly of Ashland with 1,388 wins.
+The NCAA Division I active wins leader is Dave Van Horn of Arkansas with 1,345 wins.

-With Danny Hall's retirement after the 2025 season, Paul Mainieri (who unretired to coach at South Carolina in 2025) is the active wins leader with 1,533 wins.
-The list is complete through the completion of the 2025 season.
+The list is complete through the completion of the 2026 season.